alireza787b/Python-Gaze-Face-Tracker/README.md

 - **Blink Detection**: Monitors and records blink frequency, enhancing eye movement analysis.
 - **Real-Time Head Pose Estimation**: Accurately estimates the roll, pitch, and yaw of the user's head in real-time.
 - **Filtering and Smoothing**: Implements filtering and smoothing algorithms to ensure stable and accurate head orientation readings.
+- **Custom Real-Time Facial Landmark Visualization**: Utilize the `mediapipe_landmarks_test.py` script to visualize and track each of the MediaPipe facial landmark indices in real time.
+This feature is particularly useful for identifying the most relevant facial landmarks for your project and observing them directly in the video feed.

 ---